Best Recipes for Homemade Cookies and Bars

 7. Cut into desired size squares.

-Pumpkin Squares Recipe #2
+Whole Wheat Pumpkin Squares

 This recipe calls for whole wheat flour but feel free to substitute unbleached all-purpose flour if you prefer.
 This pumpkin bars recipe makes more dense and less cake-like squares.